ES434-15 ASICS, MEMS and Smart Devices

 - Ability to seek to achieve ASIC solutions to potential applications and have strategies for being creative and innovative.

-- Ability to be performance, cost and value-conscious CMOS design, and aware of their environmental, health and safety, and wider professional engineering responsibilities.
+- Ability to be performance, cost and value design conscious, and aware of their environmental, health and safety, and wider professional engineering responsibilities.

 - Awareness of the nature of business and enterprise in the creation of economic and social value.